 A barcode is one of the identification technologies that automatically collects data from products, services, organizations, or locations – based on assigning a code (or number) to each object.
 Those codes will be in the form of alternating parallel gaps, arranged in a certain coding rule so that the scanner device can read them.

-2. How to check barcodes on packaging by smartphone applications
+2. How to check barcodes by smartphone applications

 It is simple to use an application to check barcodes.
 Use the camera on your phone to scan barcodes or the QR Code on the packaging or product sticker.
 The application will display all information that the business has provided, such as: